SPAX40R/SPAX40R/README.md

 Proven reliable over more than a decade of error-free functioning, the SPAX40R offers streamlined development, low transaction costs, high performance, and sustainability.
 So you can build with confidence–and move your most critical projects forward.

 ## Take full control.
 Run your own node.
 Become fully sovereign while helping secure the network.
-Become part of the XRP network.
+Become part of the SPAX network.

 ## Getting started
 Visit our main page at [**Visit SPAX40B**](https:/SPAX40R.com) to begin.